CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 =======================================

 Use this page when verified Python transport behavior is being prepared for Numba-CPU, Numba-GPU, and long-term maintenance in MC/DC.
-The development rationale and execution mechanisms belong in :doc:`../architecture/python_first_numba_accelerated_design` and :doc:`../architecture/transport_execution`.
+Read :doc:`../architecture/python_first_numba_accelerated_design` for the development rationale and :doc:`../architecture/transport_execution` for the execution mechanisms.
 If the change introduces new model state, begin with :doc:`extending_the_object_model`.
-The rules below start at the portability boundary and do not restrict temporary Python-only exploration.

 Choose the Host or Transport Layer
 ----------------------------------